gmac/schema-stitching-handbook/type-merging-multiple-keys/README.md

 - `Catalog < Vendors > Reviews`
 - `Catalog < Vendors < Reviews`

-Stitching is capable of handling this service pattern, although configuration wrappings have not been written for it yet (working on it...).
+Stitching is capable of handling this service pattern, although configuration wrappings have not been written for it yet.
 At present, this can only be achieved manually with static JavaScript merge config.
 There are plans to formally support this via `stitchSchemas` configuration and the SDL directives API.

 **This example demonstrates:**